Else Lasker-Schüler to Marianne von Werefkin 1913

 2 Maria Franck-Marc, Peonies, 1909.
 Museum Wiesbaden.
 Photo: Museum Wiesbaden / Bernd Fickert

-3 Natalia Gontscharowa, The Bathers, circa 1910, Museum Wiesbaden, acquired with the support of the Hessian Cultural Foundation, Association for the Promotion of Fine Arts in Wiesbaden, and the state capital of Wiesbaden.
+3 Natalia Goncharova, The Bathers, ca. 1910, Museum Wiesbaden, acquired with the support of the Hessian Cultural Foundation, the Association for the Promotion of the Fine Arts in Wiesbaden, and the City of Wiesbaden